The best food that calm anxiety naturally

 Related: Many people are deficient in magnesium, are you?

 Eating healthy foods is one great approach to the treatment and management of anxiety and stress, as well as adjusting lifestyle to include other therapies such as mental health counseling, practicing Self-care for mental health, and including activities such as Journaling, and many more.

-So without going all-in sciency, there is enough evidence to show that certain nutrients deficiencies have an impact on mental health, especially, anxiety, stress, and depression which are heavily impacted by diet.
+So without going all-in sciency, there is enough evidence to show that certain nutrient deficiencies have an impact on mental health, especially, anxiety, stress, and depression which are heavily impacted by diet.

 Let’s dive in and talk about some great foods to calm and beat anxiety into submission naturally.

 The best foods to calm anxiety and reduce stress naturally

 Avocados are among the best foods that calm anxiety and for good reason.
 Avocados are not only delicious but are a great source of good healthy fats as well as B vitamins and vitamin E.